honno/honno.github.io/_includes/home/main-text.md

     : [Source](https://github.com/Honno/twitter-anew){: class='gh'}

     Tool to make your twitter experience less daunting if you follow a ton of folks, by way of using and abusing the Twitter API to designate those followed into a list.

-    At the time I accidentally found out putting someone into a list would force a push notification to folks, including verified users who hide non-tick notifications.
-I used Twitter Anew for a list called "Old", which caused 2000+ users to briefly consider their slow march to death.

     * Python
     {: class='langs'}